DREAM Scholars 2017

 Mechanical Engineering Technology

 In addition to pursuing a degree in engineering technology, RyKai works at the nonprofit organization Best of the Batch Foundation, an educational program that serves more than 3,000 children in six counties in southwestern Pennsylvania.
 “We provide financially challenged youth and their families with the purpose, desire and resources to give their best efforts in all they do throughout their lives.
 By developing after-school programs, awarding scholarships for students, restoring playgrounds and offering sports and leisure activities, we show our commitment to the success of our youth and their families.
-I became affiliated with the foundation in 2014 when I won the Danyl Settles Scholarship from them my senior year of high school,” he says.
-He’s worked there for two years.
+I became affiliated with the foundation in 2014 when I won the Danyl Settles Scholarship from them my senior year of high school,” she says.
+She’s worked there for two years.

 In addition to her studies and her work at the Foundation, RyKai also gives her time at her college, Community College of Allegheny County, serving as an officer of Phi Theta Kappa Honor Society, Alpha Iota Eta chapter, and Co-President of a college project at South Campus.
 She also shares an Ambassador position for two different organizations, the Honors Program and the Ambassador Program.

 RyKai credits her experience in leadership positions at the college and her work at the Foundation for pushing her to be her best, and encouraging her to step out of her comfort zone.

 Business Administration/Corporate Law

 Yolanda’s goal is to become an attorney.
 She has a passion for helping others, getting to know their background, and advocating for equal opportunity for higher education for immigrant students.